senaonp/code-demos-javascript/README.md

 This repo contains sample javascript from (https://fbacarisas.xyz/programming/) as well as prototyped applets

-Scripts are primarily minimal, but for additional styling, the CSS can be referenced from [the website's programming.css file](https://fbacarisas.xyz/programming/programming.css)

-Scripts are primarily minimal, but for additional styling, the CSS can be referenced from [the website's programming.css file](https://fbacarisas.xyz/programming/programming.css)
+Scripts are primarily minimal, but for additional styling, CSS can also be referenced from [the website's programming.css file](https://fbacarisas.xyz/programming/programming.css)

 # Javascript code samples